deimie/ghPortfolio/_posts/2024-10-02-building-homelab-pt5.md

 ![groups.jpg failed to load]({{ site.baseurl }}/assets/images/homelab/groups.jpg)

 Next let's create our users.
 On the same page under the domain, right click on *Users* and create a new user with whatever name you want.
 I will make some users with strong passwords, and some with bad common passwords from this [list](https://www.kaggle.com/datasets/wjburns/common-password-list-rockyoutxt).
 Set passwords to never expire and make sure you make at least 5 users.
+Also consider saving those passwords somewhere so you don't have to reset them when you test the user accounts.

 ![newUser.jpg failed to load]({{ site.baseurl }}/assets/images/homelab/newUser.jpg)